Land Surveyor

 Written Communications

-I write reports and documents to explain my findings clearly.
+I write reports to explain my findings clearly.
 Good writing helps farmers, engineers, and landowners understand the results and make smart decisions.

 Negotiating